 Of course, it’s not as simple as saying “just delete all orders that are over a year old”.
 That data is invaluable to both store managers and customers.
-But there are less destructive ways to optimise a WooCommerce database such as clearing out transients and other cached data which can, if left unchecked, accumulate very quickly especially on high traffic sites.
+But there are less destructive ways to optimise a WooCommerce database, such as clearing out transients and other cached data.
+If left unchecked these can accumulate very quickly, especially on high traffic sites.

 The WordPress-specific tables that benefit from regular review are the postmeta and options tables.
-These contain metadata for every product, user and order within the site (as well as more generalised WordPress data) and have a tendency to grow quite large especially when using some older or poorly coded third-party plugins.
+These contain metadata for every product, user and order within the site (as well as more generalised WordPress data).
+They have a tendency to grow quite large, especially when using some older or poorly coded third-party plugins.

-A good hosting partner should be able to advise on further optimising the database for WordPress and WooCommerce and monitoring its performance by increasing query caches as necessary and advising when slow queries occur.
-WooCommerce is, reasonably, resource intensive so investing in high quality hosting is a must.
+A good hosting partner can advise on further optimising the database for WordPress and WooCommerce websites.
+Also on monitoring its performance by increasing query caches as necessary and advising when slow queries occur.
+WooCommerce is reasonably resource intensive so investing in high quality hosting is a must.

-Here at Fellowship we have built and maintain several WooCommerce websites with databases well in excess of 1.5 gigabytes in size with no discernible impacts on performance.
+Here at Fellowship we have built and maintain several WooCommerce websites with databases well in excess of 1.5 gigabytes – with no discernible impacts on performance.

 Automattic, the company that makes WooCommerce, are confident that their solution is fully scalable, and there are real-world solutions to back that up.
 Sites can contain tens of thousands of products, support 30k concurrent users and have customer and order histories going back 10 years.
-But keeping on top of these areas and ensuring that the right infrastructure is in place are vitally important to keep the website performing as well as possible.
+Keeping on top of these and ensuring the right infrastructure is in place are vital to maintaining good performance.

 Constantly adding features and functionality to a website without re-factoring or removing redundant items can also have an adverse effect.
-Taking time to regularly audit the codebase, remove unused plugins and optimise the database is an invaluable process and should be factored into the lifespan of all WooCommerce projects.
+Taking time to regularly audit the codebase, remove unused plugins and optimise the database is invaluable.
+This should be factored into the lifespan of all WooCommerce websites.

-If built the right way and managed properly, WooCommerce is completely scalable to suit the needs of almost any organisation.
+If built the right way and managed properly, WooCommerce websites are completely scalable to suit the needs of almost any organisation.